Awarded with Sitara-e-Imtiaz

 In 2014 KF adopted the DCTO Government School, through which it provides education to more than 600 students under the Kiran School System, which is based on Mother-Child approach.
 In addition to providing education and emotional support through the lens of mental health, KF has also stepped forward as a social welfare agency to mitigate any catastrophe that has hit the individuals of this country.
 Some of the major humanitarian projects of 2020 include, providence of rations to more than 16,000 marginalized families during the COVID-19 lock down and rehabilitation of residents of 7th June building collapse.

 Governer Sindh Visit

-An area notorious for gang violence, there is a street whose walls are lined with colourful paintings of flowers and butterflies.
+An area notorious for gang violence, there is a street whose walls are lined with colorful paintings of flowers and butterflies.
 Here, the children converse fluently in English, have mashed potatoes for lunch and frolic about in an indoor playground.

 This is the Kiran School.
-Underprivileged toddlers are admitted to the school, which then tries to help them gain scholarships as well as admission to prestigious educational institutions.An area notorious for gang violence, there is a street whose walls are lined with colourful paintings of flowers and butterflies.
+Underprivileged toddlers are admitted to the school, which then tries to help them gain scholarships as well as admission to prestigious educational institutions.An area notorious for gang violence, there is a street whose walls are lined with colorful paintings of flowers and butterflies.
 Here, the children converse fluently in English, have mashed potatoes for lunch and frolic about in an indoor playground.